meghan-hartry/Field-of-Vision-R/README.md

 ```

 ## opiPresent
+Presents a stimulus defined with the following parameters.
+Parameters with a "default" value are optional.
 | Parameters      | Description |
 | -----------     | ----------- |
 | stim            | The stimulus object to present. |